Offered by the Saint Louis University Parks College of Engineering, Aviation and Technology

 What You'll Learn in SLU's Engineering Physics ProgramStudents who pursue an engineering physics degree at SLU also earn a minor in engineering mathematics, while offering a robust education in physics.
 In addition to a solid foundation in both disciplines, you'll have the chance to complete a senior design project, typically as a member of a multidisciplinary team.

 What Can You Do With an Engineering Physics Degree from SLU?

-Careers: Engineering Physics is an academic program that prepares students for careers in technology research and development requiring more physics than found in traditional engineering programs along with enhanced analytical, computational, and laboratory skills.
+SLU's engineering physics prepares you for careers in technology research and development requiring more physics than found in traditional engineering programs along with enhanced analytical, computational and laboratory skills.

-Internships: Whether you are a current student or an employer, Parks College of Engineering, Aviation and Technology offers comprehensive assistance throughout the internship and cooperative education process.
-Our online job/internship database contains approximately 380 employers and more than 500 industry contacts within industries that employ Parks College students.
+Parks College of Engineering, Aviation and Technology also assists students throughout the internship and cooperative education process.
+Its online job and internship database contains approximately 380 employers and more than 500 industry contacts within industries that employ Parks College students.